0xCorolaire/Cards-machine-learning/README.md

 The hidden layers are mostly convolutional layers :
 + Input is a tensor with shape (number of images) x (image width) x (image height) x (image depth).
-+ Convolutional kernels whose width and height are hyper-parameters, and whose depth must be equal to that of the image
++ Convolutional kernels whose width and height are hyper-parameters, and whose depth must be equal to that of the image => using image convulution to reduce dimension
 + Convolutional networks may include local or global pooling layers to streamline the underlying computation.
 Pooling layers reduce the dimensions of the data by combining the outputs of neuron clusters at one layer into a single neuron in the next layer
 + Activation layers :  **ReLu layers**  that removes negative values from an activation map by setting them to zero and maight be some **Pooling layers**

 ### A. Used algorithm : Faster R-CNN Inception V2

-In an R-CNN algorithm, we feed the input image to the CNN to generate a convolutional feature map
+In the R-CNN algorithm, we feed the input image to the CNN to generate a convolutional feature map

 ### B. use Tensorflow on google colab